llwg/test123/site.md

 # narrative

 ## Fairytale
-!md: Digital, blackmagic HD
+!md: Digital, Blackmagic HD
 !yt: lN-jGt7pZR4
 An intimate short film that explores Grace's imaginary world as she goes on a quest to find an endangered bird, playing with ideas of friendship and realism through narration.

 ## Crosswalk
-!md: Digital, blackmagic HD
+!md: Digital, Blackmagic HD
 Jolinna worked as director of photography on _Crosswalk_, a film about a college student haunted by her previous relationship.

 ## Eyes On Me
-!md: Digital, blackmagic HD
+!md: Digital, Blackmagic HD
 !yt: v9_GJQzCOOc
 "Eyes on Me" was an Intermediate Cinematography project that explores the hypocrisy of prominent religious figures.
 It is a diptik film, shown through dual screens between two locations.

 ## Me and My Babysitter
-!md: Digital, blackmagic HD
+!md: Digital, Blackmagic HD
 !yt: OAnNDhukNuo
 How do we learn to do bad things?
 And how does our knowledge of evil inform our adolescence?
 These questions are explored in this film through learned transgressions.
 In a way, by learning how to be cruel, a girl grows up.

 ## Finding Eden
-!md: Digital, blackmagic HD
+!md: Digital, Blackmagic HD
 !yt: qpZ0cuob_Io
 An Adrenaline Project Film, this was made in 72 hours given the prompt of a coming-of-age film.
 A girl’s world comes crumbling down when she discovers her mother’s secret.
 She must learn to stand up for herself and her dreams.